Gaps & Punishes

 Katipo Rush is an 11 frame mid attack that D’Vorah can use after blockstrings to remain safe.
 While normally Katipo Rush is -15 on block, it becomes -4 when Amplified.
 D’Vorah will mainly use Katipo Rush after attacks such as + and +,.
 Instead of counterpoking D’Vorah, continue blocking in case she uses her Katipo Rush.
 Keep in mind that D’Vorah may sometimes choose to not Amplify the Katipo Rush to reserve meter.
 If you predict that D’Vorah will not Amplify the Katipo Rush, punish immediately with a 14 frame or faster attack.
 After an Amplified Katipo Rush is blocked, she may follow up with her + which will interrupt any attack that is slower than 12 frames.
 To prevent D’Vorah from poking, use an attack that is 12 frames or faster such as a poke or throw.
 Characters with a fast + will also have the option to Flawless Block D’Vorah’s poke to punish.

 D’Vorah’s throws are not much of a threat as both her Toward Throw and Back Throw will send you away.
 However with the Deadly Swarm ability equipped, D’Vorah’s Toward Throw will trigger a Krushing Blow if you are infected after being hit by her Fireflies or Swarm moves.
-While infected by these moves, a wasp will hover around your body.
 D’Vorah will most commonly use her Toward Throw after restanding with Swarm so be prepared to use a Throw Escape against her Toward Throw in order to prevent her from triggering its Krushing Blow.

 If D’Vorah has the Parasite ability equipped, she gains new extensions to several strings that use ovipositors: